PeterJeff/DoxyRegen/README.md

    - Set the path to your Doxygen executable (if not using the local copy)
    - Set the path to your Doxyfile
    - Configure which files to watch (defaults to *.cpp and *.h)
+   - Optionally set a custom output directory
 3. The extension will automatically run Doxygen when monitored files change
-4. Use the "Refresh Doxygen Documentation" command to manually trigger documentation generation
+4. Use the available commands:
+   - "Refresh Doxygen Documentation" to manually trigger documentation generation
+   - "Open in Doxygen Preview" to view HTML documentation files in the integrated preview panel
+   - Right-click HTML files to open them in the preview panel

 ## How It Works

-- The extension watches for changes in the configured file patterns
-- When a file changes, it automatically runs Doxygen using the specified configuration
+- When a monitored file changes, the extension automatically runs Doxygen using your configuration
-- The Doxygen output is shown in both:
+- The output is processed in two ways:
-  - An output channel (for logs and error messages)
+  - Error messages and warnings are shown in the output channel
-  - A webview panel (for viewing the generated documentation)
-- If using a local Doxygen executable, it will look for it in the extension's `doxygen` directory
+  - Generated HTML documentation is displayed in an integrated preview panel

 ## Known Issues